E-Rinaudo/first_solo_projects/spaced_repetition_reminder/README.md

 This project utilizes a pop-up window to display the tasks scheduled for the current day, ensuring one stays on track with the study goals.

-It includes two main modules:
+The project includes two modules:

 + **[pop_up.py][PopUp-url]**:
 Defines the StudyPopUp class, which creates and displays a pop-up window using Tkinter.
 The pop-up shows the current date, the subject being studied, and a list of tasks scheduled for the day.